MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/graphics/WhatIs_Sampler.md

 ---
 title: What Is Sampler State?
 description: The definition for a Sampler State for MonoGame!
+requireMSLicense: true
 ---

-# What Is Sampler State?

-Sampler state determines how texture data is sampled using texture addressing modes, filtering, and level of detail.
+A [Sampler state](xref:Microsoft.Xna.Framework.Graphics.SamplerState) determines how texture data is sampled using texture addressing modes, filtering, and level of detail.

-Sampling is done each time a texture pixel, or texel, is read from a texture.
-A texture contains an array of texels, or texture pixels.
-The position of each texel is denoted by (u,v), where _u_ is the width and _v_ is the height, and is mapped between 0 and 1 based on the texture width and height.
+A texture contains an array of texels, or texture pixels, sampling is done each time a texture pixel, or texel, is read from a texture.
+The position of each texel is denoted by (u,v), where:

+* _u_ is the width
+* _v_ is the height

+These are mapped between 0 and 1 based on the texture width and height.
 The resulting texture coordinates are used to address a texel when sampling a texture.

 When texture coordinates are below 0 or above 1, the texture address mode defines how the texture coordinate addresses a texel location.
 For example, when using [TextureAddressMode.Clamp](https://monogame.net/api/Microsoft.Xna.Framework.Graphics.TextureAddressMode.html), any coordinate outside the 0-1 range is clamped to a maximum value of 1, and minimum value of 0 before sampling.